Your Plan of Action – the natural approach

 Another important area to look at is our digestive system.
 Much of our immune system surrounds our gut – up to 80% of it in fact.
+Our beneficial bacteria are critical in maintaining immune balance and immune tolerance.
 Therefore, there is a strong link between our digestive health and our immune system.
 If you suffer from digestive issues such as bloating, constipation, diarrhoea or food intolerances, this may be a possible source of inflammation for you.
 Read more here on digestive issues and small intestinal bacterial overgrowth in IBS (irritable bowel syndrome).

 Omega-3 is one of the most powerful food source anti-inflammatory agents.
 In a ‘Western Diet’, we do not get enough omega-3 in our diet.
 Eating at least two portions per week of oily fish is recommended, including wild/ organic salmon, mackerel, sardines, herring and anchovies.
 If you do not eat fish, a supplement containing over 500mg of each of EPA and DHA is useful.